 If you are going to be driving regular long distances in a Supermini just remember it’s not built as a comfortable tourer – we’re not saying you’ll be driving a bone shaker but not all Superminis may not cruise a motorway like a larger car would.

-Some of the Superminis do offer performance models – the VW Polo R-line for example – but remember you’ll pay a premium for these models.
+Some of the Superminis do offer performance models – the John Cooper Works Mini for example is an awesome little care – but remember you’ll pay a premium for these models.
 The entry level cars which offer fantastic value for money aren’t going to be packing huge power under the bonnet.

 Study the features